yogesh080/Basic/README.md

 	    }
 	}

-garbage - To create garbage collection
+garbage - To create garbage collection.

+Lambda Expression -
+		it is simply a function where we use ' => ' for repressenting and after that we can simply give expression ex- input => x*x;

+I/O Stream -
+	A file is a collection of data stored in a disk with a nameand a directory.
+When file is opened for reading or writing , it becomes a stream.